Professional Practice Healthcare Courses - Module / PgCert / PgDip / MSc

 |Professional Practice Programme Route Names |

-(BSc, BSc (Hons), Graduate Certificate, Post Graduate Certificate, Post Graduate Diploma, MSc
+(BSc, BSc (Hons), Graduate Certificate, Post Graduate Certificate, Post Graduate Diploma, MSc)

-|Cancer and Haemato-oncology||
+|Cancer Care / Haemato-oncology / Cancer and Haemato-oncology||

-|Child, Adolescence and Young Adulthood Mental Health||
+|Child, Adolescent and Young Adult Mental Health||

 |Neonatal Critical Care||

-In a sector where new techniques are constantly being discovered, we work hard to ensure that students learn using the most up-to-date equipment available.
-These include the only mock operating theatre in an English university and a cutting-edge radiography virtual clinical training facility, virtual ward and virtual case creator.
+In a sector where new techniques are constantly being discovered, we work hard to ensure that you learn using the most up-to-date equipment available.
+Alongside physical spaces such as a mock operating theatre and wards, we also make use of online and virtual technology, such as our virtual ward and virtual case creator.

 Our mock wards enable you to get a feel of what a ward is really like before you head out for your first placement.
-The hospital wards can be adapted from a low care to high dependency care environment with the necessary monitoring equipment.
+The hospital wards can be adapted from low care to high dependency care environment with the necessary monitoring equipment.

-We have several Simulation men (SIM men) and Simulation babies (SIM babies) which are leading edge, anatomically correct mannequins used for teaching specific techniques such as advanced adult and paediatric life support skills, acute and high dependency clinical skills, first aid and communication skills.
+We have several Simulation men (SIM men) and simulation babies (SIM babies) which are anatomically correct manikins used for teaching specific techniques such as advanced adult and paediatric life support skills, acute and high dependency clinical skills, first aid and communication skills.
 The manikins contain software which replicates real symptoms, and can manipulate indicators such as blood pressure, pulse and heart rate for extra realism.
 SIM man can even ‘talk’ to the students as they are treating him, to add another dimension to learning.

 Our PCs utilise the latest Intel i5 core technology, all with:

 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.